directus/directus/docs/guides/extensions/modules-build-portal.md

 </script>
 ```

 This uses the built-in `v-list` and `v-list-item` to render the navigation from the pages property.
-The current property is used to set the `v-list-item` to active when the current page matches the navigation item.
+The current property
+is used to set the `v-list-item` to active when the current page matches the navigation item.

 :::info Export Names

-The export names the component PageNavigation.
+The export names the component `PageNavigation`.
 This must match the component import in the module.vue.

 :::